 Creating an influential youth program involves strategy, planning, and support from the church.
 And, requires passionate youth leadership to get it done.

 Church youth leadership have a unique role and often carry a heavy burden.

 Life is difficult and confusing in today’s society.
 Kids confide in them about many of life’s issues and challenges.

 This constant weight can discourage youth leaders – if they do not have the support they need.

 Caring for these important leaders is crucial to sustaining and growing a vibrant youth program.

 7 Ways You Can Help Your Youth Director

 1. Create A Job Description

 I am always amazed at the number of people who work in a job without a written job description.

 A detailed job description provides specifics about job responsibilities, clarifies job expectations and explains reporting relationships.

 This tool also delivers a guide for the employee and helps them to prioritize the sometimes conflicting job responsibilities.

 2. Assign A Spiritual Mentor

 Everyone needs a mentor.
 Youth ministry is complex and it is beneficial for the youth director to have someone he can confide in.

 Precisely, someone who understands the unique challenges that are part of working with teenagers and someone who will support them by being a confidential sounding board and sharing personal best practices.

 3. Encourage Professional Development

 Youth ministry is very multifaceted and requires many skills – teaching the Word, facilitating the meeting process, dealing with pastoral issues, managing volunteers and responding to demanding parents.

 Invest in your youth director by providing him with continuing education opportunities in the area of Christian youth leadership training.

 4. Invest In The Youth Program

-An effective youth programs requires resources and funding.
+An effective youth program requires resources and funding.

 Invest in the program by budgeting dollars to support the program.
 Use the youth director to help set a budget that supports strategy and goals.

 5. Designate Youth Space

 Teens need a space to call their own.
 If it is at all possible, provide the youth group with designated space for their programs, events, and meetings.